 Over 75% of fenfluramine is metabolized to norfenfluramine prior to elimination, primarily by CYP1A2, CYP2B6, and CYP2D6.
 Other CYP enzymes involved to a minor extent are CYP2C9, CYP2C19, and CYP3A4/5.
-Norfenfluramine is then deaminated and oxidized to form inactive metabolites.
+Both fenfluramine and norfenfluramine are pharmacologically active.
+Norfenfluramine is further deaminated and oxidized to form inactive metabolites.